KenKoLegend/odin-recipes/README.md

 Learned skills:

-HTML
+HTML<br>
-Improvement Git and GitHub skills
+Improvement Git and GitHub skills<br>
-CSS from Djano and Python projects
+CSS from Djano and Python projects<br>

+Main Page is still empty yet, only Lasagna Recipe is working